ge419/cellsociety/doc/DESIGN_PLAN.md

 ## Use Cases

 - Apply the rules to a middle cell: set the next state of a cell to dead by counting its number of neighbors using the Game of Life rules for a cell in the middle (i.e., with all its neighbors)
+- Apply the rules to an edge cell: set the next state of a cell to live by counting its number of neighbors using the Game of Life rules for a cell on the edge (i.e., with some of its neighbors missing)
+- Move to the next generation: update all cells in a simulation from their current state to their next state and display the result graphically
+- Switch simulations: load a new simulation from a data file, replacing the current running simulation with the newly loaded one
+- Set a simulation parameter: set the value of a parameter, probCatch, for a simulation, Fire, based on the value given in a data file

 ## Design Considerations